Castle Hills Family Practice

 Diabetes affects more than 10% of all Americans.
 With help from Castle Hills Family Practice, you can manage your disease effectively and enjoy an improved quality of life.
 The experienced providers can even help you prevent and treat Type 2 diabetes with lifestyle changes.
-Call either of the two offices in the San Antonio, Texas, area, or click the provided scheduling link for help with your diabetes now.
+Call any of the four offices in the San Antonio, Texas, area, or click the provided scheduling link for help with your diabetes now.

 Diabetes is a group of chronic diseases that affect your insulin production and usage.
 Insulin is a hormone that your pancreas produces.
 The hormone essentially unlocks your cells, which allows glucose (sugar) from the food you eat to enter the cells to use for energy.

 If you don’t have insulin, or if your insulin doesn’t work normally, glucose remains in your blood and accumulates because it can’t get into the cells.
 With diabetes, your blood sugar levels are too high for a long time, which can lead to serious health problems, including nerve damage, frequent infections, heart disease, and many other issues.

 The main forms of diabetes include:

 Type 1 diabetes occurs when your pancreas doesn’t make insulin.
 The disease usually starts in childhood and isn’t preventable.
 Experts believe it occurs because of an abnormal immune system reaction.

 Type 2 diabetes occurs when you make insulin normally, but over time, you start making too little of it or your body stops using the hormone properly.
 Although genetics can contribute to Type 2 diabetes, the disease is usually preventable.
 Your weight, diet, and physical activity level all play a major role in the development of Type 2 diabetes.